vighneshiyer/vighneshiyer.com/content/research/blog/2025_12-nvidia_hollows_out_groq/index.md

 Googlers in TPU world designed the ISA around the floorplan 'viability' The Groq-ers went all the way and designed even the uarch around the floorplan, throwing away all software / compiler / ISA concerns

-### Pleisochronious Global Clock
+### Pleisochronious Global Virtual Clock

-used in Palladium systems.
+Also implemented in Palladium emulators.
 Actually an albatross for Groq.
-They are building a throughput machine (even though they say otherwise, ML is a throughput bound workload if you aren't memory bound due to on-chip memory and aggressive model sharding and batch size 1).
+They are building a throughput machine (even though they say otherwise, ML is a throughput bound workload if you aren't memory bound due to on-chip memory and aggressive model sharding and batch size 1 and if you aren't communication-bound if you're running with low-latency links and no dynamic switching).
 In contrast, RTL emulation is truly a latency bound workload where shaving off even a few host cycles using fully synchronous rack-scale integration is worth it.

 ## The Groq Programming Model